 SA3 would like to thank TCA eUICC WG for their LS on support of SSIM on eUICC.

 SA3 would like to inform TCA eUICC WG that SA3 has agreed during the study of network slicing is release 16 to optionally perform slice specific authentication and authorisation with a AAA.
 To ensure interoperability between the UE and AAA server, it has been agreed to support EAP based algorithms.
-E.g. EAP-TLS, EAP TTLS etc. Which to support is left for deployment.
-SA3 has no plans to define a set of algorithms for mandatory support.
+E.g. EAP-TLS, EAP TTLS etc. Which specific algorithm to be supported is left for deployment.
+SA3 has no plans to define a set of algorithms for mandatory support for network slice specific authentication and authorization.
+Consequently, there is no requirement in 3GPP for SSIM on this matter, as it is also left for implementation.

-Furthermore, SA3 would like to inform TCA eUICC WG that SA3, is not aware of any stage 1 nor stage 2 work which has defined a 3GPP SSIM, nor sees the necessity to define it, as it’s left for implementation in the current specification.

 SA3 looks forward to a fruitful collaboration with TCA eUICC WG.

 2 Actions